lucianoayres/taco/README.md

 taco -output=my-concatenated-files.txt
 ```

-All text files in the current directory will be concatenated into `my-concatenated-files.txt`.
+All text files in the current directory and its subdirectories will be concatenated into `my-concatenated-files.txt`.

 ### Concatenate Text Files from Multiple Directories